brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/windowssetup.md

 First, click `ctrl+alt+del` then click Task Manager (工作管理員).
 Navigate to Performance tab, and check if Virtualization in *Enable*.
 If you cannot find the Virtualization information.
 Try next step.
 ![](../../assets/windowssetup/01.png)

-Please search for powershell and run as administrator ().
+Please search for powershell and run as administrator (以系統管理員身份執行).
 ![](../../assets/discordguide/02.png)
 It will open a powershell command-line interface, then input `Get-ComputerInfo -property "HyperV"`.
 Then, check if “VirtualizationFirmwareEnable” is “True”.
 ![](../../assets/windowssetup/03.png)